Fort Gibson: Pacification and first abandonment

 When Colonel Arbuckle left Fort Gibson in 1841, he reported that despite the arrival of 40,000 eastern Native Americans of decidedly unfriendly disposition, "I have maintained peace on this frontier and at no period have the Whites on our border or the Red people of this frontier been in a more perfect state of quiet and Security than they enjoy now."
 The removed Native American nations gradually lost their desire for American military protection.

-Among the traders who operated at Fort Gibson was John Allan Mathews, who was the husband of the half-Osage Sarah Williams, daughter of William S. Williams.
+Among the traders who operated at Fort Gibson was John Allen Mathews, who was the husband of the half-Osage Sarah Williams, daughter of William S. Williams.

 In the 1850s, the Cherokee complained about the liquor and brothels at Fort Gibson.
 They tried to prevent the sale of alcohol to their people.
 The Cherokee ultimately urged Congress to close Fort Gibson, and the War Department heeded their request.
 On May 7, 1857, Brevet Lt.
 General Winfield Scott issued General Orders No. 6. to abandon the Fort for the first time.
 The Cherokee nation received the deed to the property and improvements, and established the village of Kee-too-wah on the site.
 It became a center of traditionalists and eventually an independently federally recognized tribe of Cherokee.